YinruiLiu/yinruiliu.github.com/index.md

 <b>Project</b>: &nbsp;Search for the low-mass Higgs boson with data at BaBar

 The current result suggests no significant sign for the low-mass Higgs boson in the range.
-A note was submitted for internal purpose.<br/><br/>
+A summary note was submitted for internal purpose.<br/><br/>

 **University of Manchester (UoM)**&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;July 2019-Aug.
 2019